Random Thoughts (Star Trek: Voyager): Plot

 The Federation starship Voyager is orbiting the Mari homeworld, a race of telepaths.
-As the ship's crew trade for supplies, they find it difficult to haggle and bargain with mind readers.
-While all of this is happening, Voyagers Vulcan Security Chief, Lt.
-Commander Tuvok, and the city's Chief Examiner, Nimira, talk about security and maintaining order.
-Nimira states that her job is slowly becoming obsolete with their methods of crime prevention.
-There has been no violence in their society for years, and she is one of the last security officers among the Mari.
-Sharing a curiosity regarding crime and punishment in their own society, Tuvok offers to transport her aboard Voyager to demonstrate their ways of security enforcement.
-While Captain Janeway and her half-Klingon Chief Engineer B'Elanna Torres are negotiating for a resonator coil, someone bumps into Torres, momentarily irritating her.
+As the ship's crew trade for supplies, they find it difficult to haggle and bargain with Mari mind readers.
+Meanwhile, Lt Commander Tuvok and the city's Chief Examiner Nimira discuss security and maintaining order.
+Nimira's job is becoming obsolete since there has been no violence in Mari society for years.
+Tuvok offers to transport her aboard Voyager to demonstrate Starfleet security enforcement.
+While Captain Janeway and B'Elanna Torres are negotiating for a resonator coil, someone bumps into Torres, momentarily angering her.
 She calms herself, shrugging it off as an accident.
-Moments later they run over to find the man who bumped into Torres beating another man bloody.
-The beaten man is severely injured as Janeway stops the aggressor.
-The aggressor seems surprised at himself and says he does not know why he did that.
+Moments later, they find the man who had bumped into Torres beating another man severely.
+When Janeway stops the aggressor, he expresses surprise at his own behaviour.

-While aboard Voyager, Nimira is puzzled about the ship's brig and the concept of incarceration as a form of punishment, only to be called back to the surface regarding the attack.
-After questioning the crew, Nimira determines that B'Elanna's angry thought earlier that day was transmitted telepathically to the aggressor, and thus she is the more guilty of the two.
-She is sentenced to undergo memory modification to remove the thought, as is the aggressor.
-Janeway protests, as the modification process carries the risk of neurological damage.
-Before Janeway can unearth enough evidence to try to get Torres out, another attack occurs with the same memory, indicating that it is still in circulation.
-Unfortunately this attack ends with an old woman plunging a knife into the body of an attractive young woman whom Neelix had become enamored of.
-Tuvok goes undercover and finds an illicit memory trade in which the salesman of the resonator coil is a key figure.
-He determines that B'Elanna's memory was goaded from her in order to be resold, but it was too violent for the illicit Mari tradesmen to contain, and this caused the outbursts among the Mari.
-Torres is released due to this new evidence, just moments before her brain was to be probed.
-Nimira herself is shocked to find that all thoughts of violence have not disappeared from her people.
+While aboard Voyager, Nimira is puzzled by the ship's brig and the concept of incarceration as a form of punishment.
+She is called back to the surface to investigate the attack, and determines that Torres's angry thought had been transmitted telepathically to the aggressor, making Torres a guilty party.
+Torres and the aggressor are both sentenced to undergo memory modification to remove the thought.
+Janeway protests, since this carries the risk of neurological damage.
+Another violent attack soon occurs with the same memory.
+Tuvok discovers that the salesman of the resonator coil has engaged in illicit memory trade.
+Torres's memory had been goaded from her for resale, but it was too violent to be contained, causing the outbursts among the Mari.
+Due to the new evidence, Torres is released moments before her brain is probed.
+Nimira is shocked to learn that all thoughts of violence have not disappeared from her people.